 Just like the host of a great party, you’ve got to be crafty to make sure your blog is where everyone in your niche wants to be.

-Fortunately for you, with the right game plan you can learn to be a popular blogger (or an awesome party host).
+Fortunately for you, with the right game plan you can learn how to start a blog and be a popular blogger (or an awesome party host).
 You just need a little effort and planning.

 9 Lessons Smart Bloggers Can Learn from Crafty Party Hosts

 1. They don’t invite just anyone